Update 7 January 2021

 Opportunities for Sphinxkwartier and ‘t Bassin marina

 Buying part of the Sappi factory also has an effect on the development of the Landbouwbelang site.
 The agreement with Sappi sets out that more square metres may be built at the Landbouwbelang location and that the site may be made residential.
 These new developments are included in the tender, which also looks at sustainability and green spaces, currently being prepared for the Landbouwbelang site.
-An important condition for the development of the Landbouwbelang site is that the area must remain accessible to everyone, that there must be a connection to the river Meuse, and that attractive public functions are created on the ground floor.
+Important conditions for the development of the Landbouwbelang site are that the area must remain accessible to everyone, that there must be a connection to the river Meuse, and that attractive public functions are created on the ground floor.

 Sappi Maastricht, specialized in making coated graphical paper, has been making paper on the Meuse in Maastricht for 170 years (since 1850).
 Due to the worldwide digitization of communication, the market for graphic paper is shrinking.
 In order to survive in this shrinking market and to guarantee continuity and employment, Sappi Maastricht started three years ago with the switch to luxury packaging board.
 This activity mainly takes place on the north side of the company site.
 The sale of the southwestern part provides Sappi with the necessary recources to improve internal logistics and invest in a more sustainable production process.